pmoorman/growthcasts/collections/_course/module2.md

 - Nurture &amp; Convert on Autopilot: >
     Growth marketing is about <i>building systems</i>, rather than being a slave to your business.
 Learn how to take yourself out of the picture.
 - Use our Proven Funnel Blueprints: >
-    Five templates that you can use over-and-over.
+    Fast templates that you can use over-and-over.
 Identify which one matches your business... and have a simple structure that you know will work.

 core:
 - Core Content: 7 videos, 64 min